qiboteam/qibo/doc/source/code-examples/advancedexamples.rst

 In this example, the circuit will be simulated to obtain the final state vector and the corresponding expectation value will be calculated through exact matrix multiplication with the Hamiltonian matrix.
+If a :class:`qibo.hamiltonians.SymbolicHamiltonian` is used instead, the expectation value will be calculated as a sum of expectation values of local terms, allowing calculations of more qubits with lower memory consumption.
+The calculation of each local term still requires the state vector.
 Alternatively, one can explicitly extract the final quantum state and calculate the expectation value directly from that with the :meth:`qibo.hamiltonians.Hamiltonian.expectation_from_state` method, as shown.